chauff/cse1500-web-transcripts/Lecture-4.md

 5. Imagine building a chat application using Ajax (under HTTP/1.1).
 How is the browser notified of new messages to display?
     - Ajax allows the server to push HTTP responses to the client.
     - The browser has to poll the server for message updates in short time intervals.
+6. What is the purpose of browser built-in Web APIs?